VicenteAguileraPerez/PaulinaCore/README.md

 **PaulinaCore library another clases**
 - **Something** interface its funcion is notify if the actions was success or return data when you add, get one or get all the information from the database
 - **Options** enum has three values ADD, DELETE, UPDATE.
 They are necessary to indicate what was the function executed.
-- **StatusActions** class has a method called statusConfirm(Options option,boolean isOk) needs two values options and isOk and if isOK is true then return a message
+- **StatusActions** class has a method called statusConfirm(Options option,boolean isOk) needs two values options and isOk. if isOK is true then return a message
 	ADDING IS SUCCESS
 	UPDATING IS SUCCESS
 	DELETING IS SUCCESS

 	it is false return
 	ADDING IS NOT SUCCESS
 	UPDATING IS NOT SUCCESS
 	DELETING IS NOT SUCCESS

 The parameter option is a value of the *Options* class